The Rigger Depot

 Picture

 NOTE: This graph tracks the relationship between back and seat parachutes in situations were either were acceptable.
-For aircraft such as the P-47 where the seat parachute is only one recommended, seat types remained standard issue until the end of the war.
+For aircraft such as the P-47 where the seat parachute is the only one recommended, seat types remained standard issue until the end of the war.

 • Click here for the B-7